 Showing and other Glen get-togethers are an opportunity for Glens to shine like the stars they are.
 Their tendency to charm everyone they meet probably explains why there are still more Glen lovers in the world than Glens.
 Less than 50 were registered with the UK Kennel Club in 2017.
 Country shows are another way to encounter several Glens at once, if you have not already had the immense pleasure.
 Their humans can also provide invaluable advice and feedback.

 Aptly named, Sky is an exquisite moody BLUE, like a storm rolling in over the Wicklow Mountains.
 She carries the wheaten gene from her mum.
 A true blue starts life black and gradually lightens.
 Some retain a darker coat.

 To an extent, these colours can all be explained by the Glen's ancestry.

 IMAGES OF ROCK BUSTER AND ROCK STEADY BEAT THANKS TO KATHY GEORGE | ROMAINVILLE

 We recommend brushing early on, to acclimatise your Glen to being groomed.
 This will also help to detangle and remove dried mud.
 You will need a stripping knife - good for removing stubborn tangles - and we also have a stripping rake with a handle.
 Both should be used with care.

 We happen to be rather fond of the 'windswept and interesting' look for Sky.
-But we soon came to realise that a stripped coat requires less maintenance.
+But we soon came to realise that a hand-stripped coat requires less maintenance.
 It will also reveal the true proportions and substance of a Glen in all its glory.

 We are big fans of the home-cut wonky fringe!
 Reminiscent of that first-day-back-at-school, for humans of a certain age.
 Keeping it short will prevent hair from irritating the eyes.
 They are most definitely the window to a Glen's soul.